 - Product Intelligence Report

 2nd Sense's Wiggle is a dynamic waveshaping synthesizer.
-The user interface is designed to assist you in programming expressive sounds with an intuitive workflow.
+The user interface is designed for intuitive programming of expressive sounds.
 4 powerful sound generators allow you to directly manipulate and automate the wavetable.
 Together with waveshaping, phase distortion and randomization tools, creating expressive sound is effortless.
-Wiggle is an intuitive and captivating synthesizer sure to give its users endless possibilities in sound design and performance.
+Wiggle is an easy to use and captivating synthesizer sure to give its users endless possibilities in sound design and performance.

 Getting into it